 A prime mission of CISL is to support atmospheric science at U.S. universities.
 Eligibility has been extended to include certain other U.S. educational institutions and non-profit research organizations.
 Eligible researchers incur no costs for the use of CISL resources.
 CISL normally does not support research groups in federal agencies.

 Researchers can apply for an allocation of NCAR computing time under an associated NSF grant as long as their proposed computing lies appropriately within the scope of the grant.
 The NSF is kept informed to ensure appropriate use of CISL resources.

-A one-time NCAR computing allocation of up to 100,000 core-hours is available to qualifying graduate students, postdocs, and new faculty.
+Qualifying graduate students, postdocs, and new faculty can request a one-time NCAR computing allocation.
 This is to allow access to modeling with a supercomputer in support of their graduate student research and to provide seed grants for postdocs and new faculty in support of work leading to funded and sponsored research.

 The funding supporting these allocations must be from an NSF fellowship (not a standard grant) or a non-government source such as a university or non-profit.
 The work must be the individual's own research project rather than a project assigned by the institution that is hosting the postdoc or grad student.

 Other requirements for graduate student, postdoc, or faculty allocations are:

 Each request must be accompanied by a letter from the advisor or department head commenting on the importance and quality of the proposed research and affirming that funds are not available to support the work.